NatashaFedorova/furniture-store/README.md

 I am working now !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-1. Animation for yellow stars
+1. Sliders

 It is necessary to do:

 1. Download pictures 1x, 2x and optimize
 2. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)

-Additionally
+3. Animation for yellow stars

-1. Additional pages
+4. Additional pages
-2. Sliders